Fastdruid/ReCDTV/README.md

 ## Differences from Original

 V1 is intended to be a functional "like for like" copy of a 2.2.1 board.
 It is not a perfect 1:1, locations have been made as close as possible but may differ slightly.
+I cannot guarantee anything that connects between multiple items will fit (eg the ROM developer board).

 All of the non-Commodore/Amiga unique parts have been sourced as far as they can.